 The theory of robotic manipulation can be applied to analysis of human hands and their dexterity.
 Understanding of human dexterity is very important to implement high dexterity on robots.
-We are conducting some studies on modeling of human hands and skills jointly with Digital Human Research Team, AIST.
+We are conducting some studies on modeling of human hands and skills jointly with Living Activity Modeling Research Team, AIST.

-Digital Hands We are developing a method for generating models of human hands that have links and skins (Fig. 21) to represent their motion using motion capture [1].
+Digital Hands We are developing a method for generating models of human hands that have links and skins (Fig. 20) to represent their motion using motion capture [1].
 The applications of the hand models include modeling range of motion with subjective discomfort in human hands [2].

-Grasp Measurement and Synthesis Digital hands can be used to synthesize grasps for supporting ergonomic product design (Fig. 22) [3].
-We also study a simple grasp measurement device (Fig. 23) [4] and grasp synthesis for ROM-limited hands [5].
+Grasp Measurement and Synthesis Digital hands can be used to synthesize grasps for supporting ergonomic product design (Fig. 21) [3].
+We also study a simple grasp measurement device (Fig. 22) [4] and grasp synthesis for ROM-limited hands [5].

 - [1] N. Miyata, Y. Shimizu, Y. Motoki, Y. Maeda and M. Mochimaru: Hand MoCAP by Building an Individual Hand Model, Int.
 J. of Human Factors Modelling and Simulation, Vol. 3, No. 2, pp. 147-168, 2012. - [2] N. Miyata, Y. Yoneoka and Y. Maeda: Modeling the Range of Motion and the Degree of Posture Discomfort of the Thumb Joints, S. Bagnara et al. eds., Proceedings of the 20th Congress of the International Ergonomics Association (IEA 2018), Volume V: Human Simulation and Virtual Environments, Work With Computing Systems (WWCS), Process Control, pp. 324-329, Springer, 2018. - [3] T. Hirono, N. Miyata and Y. Maeda: Grasp Synthesis for Variously-Sized Hands Using a Grasp Database That Covers Variation of Contact Region, Proc. of 3rd Int.
 Digital Human Modeling Symp.
-(DHM 2014), 11, 2014. - [4] N. Miyata, K. Honoki, Y. Maeda, Y. Endo, M. Tada and Y. Sugiura: Wrap & Sense: Grasp Capture by a Band Sensor, Adjunct Proc. of 29th Annual Symp. on User Interface Software and Technology (UIST 2016), pp. 87-89, 2016. - [5] R. Takahashi, N. Miyata, Y. Maeda and K. Fujita: Grasp Synthesis for Digital Hands with Limited Range of Motion in Their Thumb Joints, Proc. of 2019 IEEE Int.
-Conf. on Systems, Man and Cybernetics (SMC 2019), pp. 191-196, 2019.
+(DHM 2014), 11, 2014. - [4] N. Miyata, K. Honoki, Y. Maeda, Y. Endo, M. Tada and Y. Sugiura: Wrap & Sense: Grasp Capture by a Band Sensor, Adjunct Proc. of 29th Annual Symp. on User Interface Software and Technology (UIST 2016), pp. 87-89, 2016. - [5] R. Takahashi, N. Miyata, Y. Maeda and Y. Nakanishi: Grasp Synthesis Considering Graspability for a Digital Hand with Limited Thumb Range of Motion, Advanced Robotics, Vol. 36, No. 4, pp. 192-204, 2022.

-Fig. 21 Model of a Human Hand
+Fig. 20 Model of a Human Hand

-Fig. 22 Grasp Synthesis for Various Hands
+Fig. 21 Grasp Synthesis for Various Hands

-Fig. 23 "Wrap & Sense"
+Fig. 22 "Wrap & Sense"